Comparator automata in quantitative verification: Limit-average comparator

 \subsection{Prefix-average comparison and comparator}

-The previous section relates limit-average comparison with the sums of equal length prefixes of the sequences (Lemma~\ref{Lemma:LAExistFull}-\ref{Lemma:LAExistsProp}).
-The comparison criteria is based on the number of times sum of prefix of one sequence is greater than the other, which does not rely on the existence of limit-average.
-Unfortunately, this criteria cannot be used for limit-average comparison since it is incomplete (Lemma~\ref{Lemma:LAExistsProp}).
-Specifically, for sequences $A$ and $B$ with equal limit-average it is possible that $\exists^{\infty} i, \Sum{A[0,n-1]} > \Sum{B[0,n-1]}$ and $\exists^{\infty} i, \Sum{B[0,n-1]} > \Sum{A[0,n-1]}$.
-Instead, we use this criteria to define {\em prefix-average comparison}.
+The previous section relates limit-average comparison with the sums of equal length prefixes of the sequences (Lemma~\ref{Lemma:LAExistsProp}-\ref{Lemma:LAExistFull}).
+The comparison criterion is based on the number of times sum of prefix of one sequence is greater than the other, which does not rely on the existence of limit-average.
+Unfortunately, this comparison criterion is not necessary and sufficient for limit-average comparison due to the one-way implication of Lemma~\ref{Lemma:LAExistsProp}.
+Instead, we use this criteria to define \emph{prefix-average comparison}.
 In this section, we define prefix-average comparison and explain how it relaxes limit-average comparison.
 Lastly, we construct the prefix-average comparator, and prove that it is not $\omega$-regular but is $\omega$-context-free.